We Share! We Care!

 The Mission Statement for Quota International of Cupertino

-Quota International is a non-profit organization empowering women, children, the deaf and hard-of-hearing and speech impaired in local communities around the world.
+Quota Club of Cupertino is a service organization empowering women, children, the deaf and hard-of-hearing and speech impaired in local communities around the world.

 Objects of Quota